paperstartgames/website/_posts/2018-06-14-install-unity3d-in-ubuntu-18_04.md

 ./UnitySetup-YYYY.X.ZZZ
 ```

-After finishing it, it´s an good idea to move Unity3D into the **opt** folder and also create a symbolic link connected to it:
+After the install, it´s a good idea to move Unity3D into the **opt** folder and also create a symbolic link connected to it:

 ```bash
 cd